 The N-series has three different offerings aimed at specific workloads:

 - The NC-series is focused on high-performance computing and machine learning workloads.
 The latest version—NCv3—features NVIDIA’s Tesla V100 GPU.

 - The ND-series is focused on training and inference scenarios for deep learning.
 It uses the NVIDIA Tesla P40 GPUs.
 The latest version – NDv2 – features the NVIDIA Tesla V100 GPUs.

 - The NV-series enables powerful remote visualization workloads and other graphics-intensive applications backed by the NVIDIA Tesla M60 GPU.

 We like NV series for graphic needs related to engineering and 3D modeling.
 The footprint is quite large which makes them good shared machines.
 Assigning 2-4 users per N series as an RDS Session Host is an ideal for cost distribution and performance requirements.
 NV series will be the primary N series instance.
-Approach other N series with a very specific need or application requirement as they are not good fit for GPU enabled virtual desktops.
+Approach other N series with a very specific need or application requirement as they are not a good fit for GPU enabled virtual desktops.

-Example use-cases include simulation, deep learning, graphics rendering, video editing, gaming and remote visualization.
+Example use-cases include simulation, deep learning, graphics rendering, video editing, gaming, and remote visualization.